dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_secure_boot.rst

   reset_keys (optional, str, None)
     Resets the UEFI Secure Boot keys.

-    \ :literal:`ResetAllKeysToDefault`\  - Reset the content of all UEFI Secure Boot key databases (PK, KEK, DB, DBX) to their default values.
+    \ :literal:`DeleteAllKeys`\  deletes the content of all UEFI Secure Boot key databases (PK, KEK, DB, and DBX).
+This choice configures the system in Setup Mode.

-    \ :literal:`DeletePK`\  - Delete the content of the PK UEFI Secure Boot database.
-This puts the system in Setup Mode.
+    \ :literal:`DeletePK`\  deletes the content of the PK UEFI Secure Boot database.
+This choice configures the system in Setup Mode.

-    \ :literal:`DeleteAllKeys`\  - Delete the content of all UEFI Secure Boot key databases (PK, KEK, DB, DBX).
-This puts the system in Setup Mode
+    \ :literal:`ResetAllKeysToDefault`\  resets the content of all UEFI Secure Boot key databases (PK, KEK, DB, and DBX) to their default values.

-    \ :literal:`ResetPK`\  - Reset the content of PK UEFI Secure Boot database to their default values.
+    \ :literal:`ResetDB`\  resets the content of the DB UEFI Secure Boot database to its default values.

-    \ :literal:`ResetKEK`\ - Reset the content of KEK UEFI Secure Boot database to their default values.
+    \ :literal:`ResetDBX`\  resets the content of the DBX UEFI Secure Boot database to its default values.

-    \ :literal:`ResetDB`\ - Reset the content of DB UEFI Secure Boot database to their default values.
+    \ :literal:`ResetKEK`\  resets the content of the KEK UEFI Secure Boot database to its default values.

-    \ :literal:`ResetDBX`\ - Reset the content of DBX UEFI Secure Boot database to their default values.
+    \ :literal:`ResetPK`\  resets the content of the PK UEFI Secure Boot database to its default values.

   restart (optional, bool, False)